-Pre- and Post-Visit ActivitiesPlease read through the following suggestions to ensure both you and your students get the very most out of your visit to the Museum.
+Pre- & Post-Visit ActivitiesPlease read through the following suggestions to ensure both you and your students get the very most out of your visit to the Museum.

 - If your class will have time to self-tour after your museum lesson, print out the self-touring journal for your students to use.

 - Use your free educator's pass to familiarize yourself with the Museum prior to your class trip.